-It is common in all branches of the U.S. armed services for top-ranking officials to develop and declare their philosophy of leadership, also known as their personal mission statement.
+It is common in all branches of the U.S. armed services for top-ranking officials to develop and declare their philosophy of leadership.

 Before we dive into discovering how to write your own personal mission statement, let’s first understand what it is.

 What Is a Personal Mission Statement?

-A mission statement is different from a vision statement in that the former is the cause and the latter is the effect.
+A mission statement differs from a vision statement in that the former is the cause and the latter is the effect.

-After all, we want to understand why we are investing our most precious resource, time, into this endeavor.
+After all, we want to understand why we are investing our most precious resource, our time, into this endeavor.